-Application : Applied Explanation on application of the practice Greatech outsourced its Internal Audit function to an independent professional service provider, Sterling Business Alignment Consulting Sdn.
+Application : Applied Explanation on application of the practice : Greatech outsourced its IA function to an independent professional service provider, Sterling Business Alignment Consulting Sdn.
 Bhd. ("Sterling"), to assist the ARMC and the Board in discharging their responsibilities.
-The outsourced IAs shall provide the Company with its independent, objective assurance and advisory services in enhancing the Group's overall operational controls' efficiency and effectiveness.
-The IAs perform their audit engagements according to the annual audit plan 2019 as approved by the ARMC.
-Throughout the engagement period, the IAs cover the conduct of the audit planning, execution, documentations, communication of findings, consultations, and follow up on the action items with key stakeholders on the audit concerns, with reference to the International Standards For the Professional Practice Of Internal Auditing issued by the Institute of Internal Auditors.
-Secondly, the IAs are granted with unrestricted access to any information, records, physical properties, and personnel as well as the reporting workflow to execute its agreed-upon objectives and responsibilities.
-The internal audit function report directly to the ARMC members and provides the Board with reasonable assurance on the effectiveness of internal controls in the Group.
-In accordance with Rule 15.15(e) of AMLR, the detailed activities conducted by the IAs function are disclosed in the AR, under ARMC Report.
-In ensuring that the duties and responsibilities of IA are fully discharged, the TOR of the ARMC stipulates that the ARMC is responsible to evaluate: a) The adequacy of the scope, competency and resources of the internal audit function, and that it has the necessary authority to perform its work; b) The audit plan, processes the results of the internal audit assessments, investigation undertaken and monitor the implementation progress of audit recommendations; c) The appraisal and assessment of the member of IAs, to ensure that the Internal Audit function is effective and able to perform independently; and
+The outsourced internal auditors shall provide the Company with its independent, objective assurance and advisory services in enhancing the Group's overall operational controls' efficiency and effectiveness.
+The internal auditors perform their audit engagements according to the annual audit plan 2020 as approved by the ARMC.
+Throughout the engagement period, the internal auditors cover the conduct of the audit planning, execution, documentations, communication of findings, consultations, and follow up on the action items with key stakeholders on the audit concerns, with reference to the International Standards for the Professional Practice of Internal Auditing issued by the Institute of Internal Auditors.
+Secondly, the internal auditors are granted with unrestricted access to any information, records, physical properties, and personnel as well as the reporting workflow to execute its agreed-upon objectives and responsibilities.
+The IA function report directly to the ARMC members and provides the Board with reasonable assurance on the effectiveness of internal controls in the Group.
+In accordance with Paragraph 15.15(3)(e) of MMLR, the detailed activities conducted by the internal auditors are disclosed in the AR 2020, under ARMC Report.
+In ensuring that the duties and responsibilities of internal auditors are fully discharged, the TOR of the ARMC stipulates that the ARMC is responsible to evaluate: a) The adequacy of the scope, competency and resources of the IA function, and that it has the necessary authority to perform its work; b) The audit plan, processes the results of the IA assessments, investigation undertaken and monitor the implementation progress of audit recommendations; c) The appraisal and assessment of the member of internal auditors, to ensure that the IA function is effective and able to perform independently; and

-d) The remit of the Internal Audit function.
+d) The remit of the IA function.

 Explanation for : departure

-Large companies are re encouraged to complete quired to complete the columns below.
+Large companies are re encouraged to complete equired to complete the columns below.
 Non-large companies are the columns below.

 Measure :

 Timeframe :